NathalieMarko/lego_bricks_dataset/README.md

 ## How to Use

 1. Clone this repository.
-2. Download the required datasets sSourse: https://zenodo.org/records/10731976.
+2. Download the required datasets (sourse: https://zenodo.org/records/10731976).
 3. Run the notebooks in order for a full walkthrough of the project.

 ## Results